Teaching Your Children About Intimacy: : How, When, Where, and Why

 - Be confident.
 Being straight-forward and confident when answering their questions reassures to your children that they don’t need to be embarrassed about being curious.
 When asking fellow Divas what they had to say about this important topic, we loved what Carisa had to say: “I hope that even if I feel embarrassed when talking to my kids, I won’t show it.”
 Your children will appreciate your confidence, so study up, and be prepared with what to say.
 (See the next bullet!)

 - Keep it age-appropriate.
 Let’s try and avoid making our children drink from a fire hose!
 We need to keep things age-appropriate, and only tell them a) what they can comprehend, and b) what they need to know.
-We came across this list, as well as this list and really liked the guidelines it laid out for each age.
+We came across this helpful article that shared an age-by-age guide to talking to kids about sex, as well as this list and really liked the guidelines it laid out for each age.
 Be sure to align your personal beliefs into the age appropriate guidelines as well.

 - Clarify your own values.
 Laura Berman has also said, “Before you even begin thinking about talking to your kids about sex, get really clear on what your own attitudes are and perspectives, and that could mean asking yourself, ‘What is the ideal circumstance under which I want my child to have their first sexual experience?'”
 Whatever your values may be, clarify them, and make sure you relay them clearly to your children.